kdntiaoao/astro-sample/src/pages/articles/test.md

 ---
-layout: ../layouts/LayoutMd.astro
+layout: '@layouts/LayoutMd.astro'
 title: 'Markdown Sample'
 date: '2023-07-15'
 ---

 ## サブタイトル 1

-All frontmatter properties are available as props to an Astro layout component.
+All frontmatter properties are available as props to an Astro layout component.<br>

-The `layout` property is the only special one provided by Astro.
+The `layout` property is the only special one provided by Astro.<br>
 You can use it in both Markdown and MDX files located within `src/pages/`.

 ## サブタイトル 2